lws803/FreeRTOS_experiments/cheatsheets/VirtualMemory.md

 # Virtual Memory

-Each process has its own *virtual memory*, it can use the *physical memory* as a faster means of data processing by copying/ mapping data from virtual memory to physical memory.
+Each process has its own private *virtual address space*, it can use the *physical memory* as a faster means of data processing by copying/ mapping data from virtual memory to physical memory.

 CPU runs on virtual address not the main memory.
 It will talk to the MMU (memory management unit) then address the main memory.